openmonk/guayadeque-scripts/README.md

 Grabs lyrics from https://www.genius.com

-*Note* that genius.com search engine can give wrong search results so it is recommended to use the script with lowest priority possible.
+*Note that genius.com search engine can give wrong search results so it is recommended to use the script with lowest priority possible*

 In order to use the script you need to setup genius.com account, register a new API client (via https://genius.com/api-clients), Generate Access Token and save it to ``genius.com.sh.token`` file.